 all began in 1962 when, as a

-12 year old kid, I selling Daytona Beach News Journal newspapers in the
+12 year old kid, about to turn 13, I selling Daytona Beach News Journal newspapers in the

-Daytona infield for 10 cents each.
+Daytona infield for 15 cents each (I got to keep a nickel!).
 After Fireball’s famous 1962 Daytona 500 win

 in Smokey Yunick's 1962 black and gold number 22, I waited